bbong718/MusicPlayer/README.md

 ## Features
 Play individual audio files
 Play all audio files in a specified directory
-Supports multiple audio formats (MP3, WAV, etc.)
+Supports multiple audio formats (MP3, WAV, OOG, etc...)

 ## Prerequisites
 Before running the script, ensure you have the following installed: